Visualizing Performance Metrics in HoneyHive

 HoneyHive supports various metric types for monitoring your LLM application’s performance:

-Return Types: An evaluator will only be available to analyze under Metric if the return type is set as float or boolean.
+Return Types: An evaluator will only be available to analyze under measuring if the return type is set as float or boolean.
 Any evaluators with string return type can only be used to group or filter charts.

 User Properties